 - I grew up in northeast Ohio and earned my B.A. in history from Hiram College in 2010, graduating summa cum laude.
 As an undergrad I also spent 3 semesters with Duke University and Middlebury College at their respective campuses in China.

-- My publications have appeared in International History Review, Journal of American-East Asian Relations, Journal of Northeast Asian History, Cold War History, Journal of Cold War Studies, Chinese Historical Review, and Journal of Korean Studies, among other outlets, and I have presented at conferences across North America, Asia, and Europe.
+- My publications have appeared in Diplomatic History, International History Review, Journal of American-East Asian Relations, Journal of Northeast Asian History, Cold War History, Journal of Cold War Studies, Chinese Historical Review, and Journal of Korean Studies, among other outlets, and I have presented at conferences across North America, Asia, and Europe.

 Elsewhere on this site, I have pages covering my research, interests in scholarly practices in the digital age, and dissertation project.
 You can also get to know me on a line-by-line basis through my curriculum vitae.
 Feel free to get in touch.